Articles

 by Patrick McCue, DVM, Ph.D., Diplomate American College of Theriogenologists

-The placenta is the connection between the developing fetus and the mare and provides the means for obtaining
+The placenta is the connection between the developing fetus and the mare and provides the means for btaining

-foal.
-Consequently, it is recommended that owners, farm managers or foaling attendants perform an evaluation of
+newborn foal.
+Consequently, it is recommended that owners, farm managers or foaling attendants perform an

 by Patrick McCue, DVM, Ph.D., Diplomate American College of Theriogenologists

-newborn foals.
+condition of newborn foals.
 It has been estimated to occur in 1-2 % of equine births.
-The condition occurs when a foal ingests
+The condition occurs when